masim05/masim05.github.io/_posts/2024-05-13-auto-withdraw.markdown

 ### Alternative solution
 Before finding the solution above, I implemented almost the same script, you can find it [here](https://github.com/masim05/play-web3/tree/main/utils/withdraw).
+It does not execute any scripts downloaded from anywhere.
 One more benefit, it is extendable in terms of networks, at the moment it support Galactica and Zero-gravity.